Wicket: the French costume with a strong English accent

 Wicket suit, Berg&Berg shirt, De Fursac tie, Paul Smith shoes, Atelier Boivin pocket square

-About the “Supers”
+About the "Super"

-close-up zoom thread to thread serge
+close-up zoom thread by thread serge

 This is also the case for the fabric of the costume that interests us.

-zoom thread-to-thread twill heather gray
+zoom serge thread by thread heather gray

-Here, the two colors are medium gray heather and anthracite gray.
+Here, the two colors are medium gray mottled and anthracite gray.
 This is what gives the charm of this fabric which, moreover, is tighter than the one I gave for comparison and more subtle too.

 This therefore gives a costume that takes the light well.

-three-piece suit vest gray blue checks
+three-piece suit gray blue checkered vest

-The cup
+The cut

-bending gray blue check suit jacket
+gray blue plaid suit jacket bending

 pants suit grios checks tie shirt denim loafers